All Episodes

 Get the one man who can explain it, argue it, and actually change minds on this.

-You need leadership on this, otherwise Republicans are gonna sink on this.
+You need leadership on this.

-Somebody better step up now.
+Somebody better step up now because they do own it.

-The minute this thing came out, everybody under the sun embraced it on the Republican side, and the Ryan Medicare reform plan.
+The minute this thing came out, everybody under the sun embraced it on the Republican side and the Ryan Medicare reform plan.

 But it is, gosh, it's such a great opportunity.